-Goju-Ryu Karate-Do Association of Singapore's can be traced back to 1968 when our first chief instructor, H.Maekawa Sensei, introduced Goju-ryu karate in Singapore and conducted classes at Chinese YMCA at Palmer Road.
-Over the years, Goju-ryu karate continues to proliferate in Singapore and there were many excellent members who have emerged from years of disciplined practice and promoted the ways of Goju-ryu.
-These members represented their Goju-ryu clubs and also Singapore to compete in national, regional and international karate-do tournaments and competitions.
+Goju-Ryu Karate-Do Association Singapore can be traced back to 1968 when our first chief instructor, H.Maekawa Sensei, introduced Goju-Ryu karate in Singapore and conducted classes at Chinese YMCA at Palmer Road.
+Over the years, Goju-Ryu karate continues to proliferate in Singapore and many excellent members have emerged from years of disciplined practice and promoted the ways of Goju-Ryu.
+These members represented their Goju-Ryu clubs and also Singapore to compete in national, regional and international karate-do tournaments and competitions.